I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L1-L77

-The key point is import mcpAppHtml from "../../app/dist/mcp-app.html".
-Using esbuild's loader: { ".html": "text" }, we embed HTML as a string in the bundle at build time.
+The key point is the part import mcpAppHtml from "../../app/dist/mcp-app.html".
+Using esbuild's loader: { ".html": "text" }, the HTML is embedded in the bundle as a string at build time.

-At first, I tried to read HTML with fs.readFile, but got an ENOENT error in the Lambda environment.
-This happens because the Lambda bundle doesn't include packages/app/dist/mcp-app.html and can't access the file system.
-I solved this by embedding it as an import statement using esbuild's loader: { ".html": "text" }.
-TypeScript type definitions are also necessary.
+Initially I tried to read the HTML with fs.readFile, but got an ENOENT error in the Lambda environment.
+This is because packages/app/dist/mcp-app.html isn't included in the Lambda bundle and file system access is restricted.
+I solved it by embedding it as an import statement using esbuild's loader: { ".html": "text" }.
+TypeScript type definitions are also needed.

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/html.d.ts#L1-L5

-2. Registering MCP Tools and Resources
+2. MCP Tool and Resource Registration

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L85-L147

-Gotcha: External resources blocked by CSP
+Pitfall: External resources blocked by CSP

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L131-L139